-The Only Soy Toddler Formula Free of Corn Syrup
+The ONLY Soy Toddler Formula Free from Corn Syrup!

 The Best Organic Start